-Education Coordinator If you have spoken with the Site Director and the issue has not been resolved, contact the Education & Operations Manager to resolve the issue or involve additional personnel to resolve the issue at 217-839-4431 or ahess@ilvalley-edc.org.
+Education Coordinator If you have spoken with the Site Director and the issue has not been resolved, contact the Education Coordinator to resolve the issue or involve additional personnel to resolve the issue at 217-839-4431.

-Head Start Director If you have spoken with the Education Coordinator and the issue has not been resolved, contact the Head Start Director to resolve the issue at 217-839-4431.
+Head Start Director • If you have spoken with the Education Coordinator and the issue has not been resolved, contact the Head Start Director to resolve the issue at 217-839-4431.

-Executive Director

-If you have spoken with the Head Start Director and the issue has not been resolved, contact IVEDC Executive Director to resolve the issue at 217-839-4431 or tkreipe@ilvalley-edc.org.
+Executive Director • If you have spoken with the Head Start Director and the issue has not been resolved, contact IVEDC Executive Director to resolve the issue at 217-839-4431.